Palazzo Pitti

 The Palazzo Pitti ([paˈlattso ˈpitti]), in English sometimes called the Pitti Palace, is a vast, mainly Renaissance, palace in Florence, Italy.
 It is situated on the south side of the River Arno, a short distance from the Ponte Vecchio.
 The core of the present palazzo dates from 1458 and was originally the town residence of Luca Pitti, an ambitious Florentine banker.

-The palace was bought by the Medici family in 1549 and became the chief residence of the ruling families of the Grand Duchy of Tuscany.
-It grew as a great treasure house as later generations amassed paintings, plates, jewelry and luxurious possessions.
+The palace was bought by the Medici family in 1549 and became the chief residence of the ruling family of the Grand Duchy of Tuscany.
+It grew as a great treasure house, for generations amassing paintings, plates, jewelry and luxurious possessions.
+The Medici also added the extensive Boboli Gardens to the palace estate.

-In the late 18th century, the palazzo was used as a power base by Napoleon and later served for a brief period as the principal royal palace of the newly united Italy.
+In the late 18th century, the palazzo was used as a power base by Napoleon during his conquests of Europe.
+For a brief period, it later served as the principal royal palace of the newly united Italy under the House of Savoy.
 The palace and its contents were donated to the Italian people by King Victor Emmanuel III in 1919.

 The palazzo is now the largest museum complex in Florence.
 The principal palazzo block, often in a building of this design known as the corps de logis, is 32,000 square metres.
 It is divided into several principal galleries or museums detailed below.

+The Palazzo Pitti is an integral part of the Historic Centre of Florence, which was inscribed as a UNESCO World Heritage Site in 1982.
+The palace exemplifies Florence's Renaissance heritage and urban continuity.